apex/up/docs/07-guides.md

 See [Validate Domain Ownership](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-email.html) for more information.

-After clicking "I Approve" in the email, the output will resume and you'll see some new resources Up will be creating.
+After clicking "I Approve" in one of the emails, the output will resume and you'll see some new resources Up will be creating.

 ```
 Add AWS::ApiGateway::DomainName